This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

 Barking, lunging, snarling, biting are usually simply symptoms of an underlying or a larger issue.

-By addressing just the symptoms in a way that only suppresses them instead of actually resolving the problem, you end up creating more problems down the line.
+By addressing symptoms by only suppressing them. instead of actually resolving the problem, you end up creating more problems.

 In other words, a massive problem, when you subscribe to the alpha theory today, is that it oversimplifies dog behavior.